alvi1316/coding-challange/README.md

 Runs the app in the development mode on [http://localhost:3000](http://localhost:3000)

+If `'react-scripts' is not recognized as an internal or external command` Error occurs then run

+### `npm install react-scripts --save`

+Installs react-scripts

 ## Backend

 Place the `backend` folder inside `xampp/htdocs/` and start the Apache server.
 If you use any other servername or port than u need to change the baseUrl which is inside `App.js Line 9`